 There is no set limit that an organization may request but most grants made by The Joanna Foundation are in the range of $1,000 to $3,000.
 Larger grants in the $5,000 to $10,000 range are less common and grants exceeding $10,000 are exceptional.
 As a general rule, The Joanna Foundation does not make pledges or multi-year commitments.

 Can we request a multi-year grant?

-What should we include with the pre-proposal?
+What should we include in the LOI?

 What if we miss the deadline for pre-proposal?
 Can we send a full proposal anyway?

 Can we hand-deliver our Letter of Intent or send it by courier?